-OE1 Lack of required baseline adjustment to reflect any changes in legal requirements, incentives, or common practice.
-While existing legal requirements must be reflected at the time the project is initiated, there appear to be no provisions for updating the baseline if new legal requirements (or incentives) are adopted - or there are changes to common practice in the area - such that tree planting on the project area could be expected in the baseline.
+No consideration of possible changes in government policies, incentives, or common practice.
+While existing legal requirements must be reflected at the time the project is initiated, there appear to be no provisions for updating the baseline if new government policies, legal requirements (or incentives) are adopted - or there are changes to common practice in the area - such that tree planting on the project area could be expected in the baseline.
+Such changes could, for example, arise from the implementation of NDCs or LEDS.
 The risk here is difficult to assess generically.
 However, given a crediting period of up to 30 years, assuming continuation of pre-project activities (e.g., ongoing clearing and regrowing without any change in practice, legal requirements, or incentives) may not be conservative in all cases.
-Related to this, there are no provisions for anticipating in the baseline the possible effects of meeting NDC or LEDS targets.
-This would need to be assessed on a project-by-project basis.